DALLAS -- Dwaine Caraway was the second most powerful member of the Dallas City Council, as Mayor Pro Tem.

 The U.S. attorney says greed marked Dwaine Caraway's tenure.
 "I am pleased to announce a major victory in the battle of public corruption,” said U.S Attorney Erin Nealy Cox.

-Caraway pleaded guilty to accepting more $450,000 from a company called Force Multiplier solutions.
+Caraway pleaded guilty to accepting more than $450,000 from a company called Force Multiplier solutions.

 The U.S. Attorney says the councilman also got "checks which Caraway cashed at liquor stores or pawn shops, luxury suits, fully funded trips to New Orleans, Louisiana, Austin and Las Vegas, a campaign bus, casino chips and gambling money for the horse track."